any-docs/css/content/reference/values/env/index.md

 The `env()` function is used to insert the value of a globally-scoped, [user-agent-defined environment variable](/guides/Environment_variables/Using#browser-defined_environment_variables) into your CSS.
 The `env()` function can be used as a property value or in place of any part of a property value or descriptor (for example, in [Media query rules](/en-US/docs/Web/CSS/Reference/At-rules/@media)).

 The function accepts an `<environment-variable>` as its first argument.
-This is a case-sensitive {{cssxref("&lt;custom-ident>")}} equal to the [name of the environment variable](/guides/Environment_variables/Using#browser-defined_environment_variables) to be substituted, but it can also include additional space-separated values if required.
+This is a case-sensitive `&lt;custom-ident>` equal to the [name of the environment variable](/guides/Environment_variables/Using#browser-defined_environment_variables) to be substituted, but it can also include additional space-separated values if required.
 For example, `env(viewport-segment-width 0 0)` would return the width of the top or left segment in the case of a device with multiple viewport segments.

 The second argument, if provided, is the fallback value, which is used if the environment variable referenced in the first argument is not supported or doesn't exist.
 The fallback can be another environment variable, even with its own fallback.

-The syntax of the fallback is similar to the fallback syntax of the {{cssxref("var()")}} function used to insert [CSS custom properties](/reference/properties/--*) in that it allows for multiple commas.
+The syntax of the fallback is similar to the fallback syntax of the `var()` function used to insert [CSS custom properties](/reference/properties/--*) in that it allows for multiple commas.
 Anything between the first comma and the end of the function is considered the fallback value.
 However, if the `env()` function is used within a property value or descriptor that doesn't include commas, a fallback value that includes commas will not be valid.

 A property or descriptor containing a syntactically valid `env()` function is assumed to be valid at parse time, when the browser first reads and interprets the downloaded CSS text.
 It is only syntax-checked at compute time, after each `env()` function has been substituted with its browser-provided value (or the fallback value if the environment variable passed as the first parameter is not a recognized environment variable name).
 If the value is invalid and no fallback is provided, the property or descriptor containing the `env()` function is [invalid at computed-value time](/guides/Syntax/Error_handling#invalid_custom_properties).